godotengine/godot-docs/classes/class_pointlight2d.rst

 Description
 -----------

 Casts light in a 2D environment.
-This light's shape is defined by a (usually grayscale) texture
+This light's shape is defined by a (usually grayscale) texture.

 .. rst-class:: classref-introduction-group